 Microsoft’s premium entry into the land of portable mice is the Arc Mouse Touch, and this one is unique.
 There’s no on/off switch on this mouse; instead, it folds flat to turn off and folds into an arc to turn on.
 It was designed with Microsoft’s Surface devices in mind, but it is a Bluetooth mouse and, as such, will work with anything you can pair it to.

 The “touch” component refers to the scrolling motion that you’ll use to navigate pages and documents.
-By moving your finger up and down near the right/left click buttons, you’ll be cruising through web pages and documents.
+You’ll be cruising through web pages and documents by moving your finger up and down near the right/left click buttons.

 The form factor on the Arc mouse is hyper-portable — you could toss this into a laptop sleeve with no issues.
-If you’re tight on bag space, the $70 price tag may be worth it.
+The $70 price tag may be worth it if you’re tight on bag space.